learn-academy-2023-delta/week-5-assessment-Phalco1/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Model validations:
+1. Model validations: Use to ensure that only clean and valid data gets saved into the database.

-2. RESTful routes:
+2. RESTful routes: Provides a mapping between HTTP verbs, controller actions, and CRUD operations in an application.
+Index, new, create, show, edit, update, and destroy.

-3. ERB:
+3. ERB: (Embedded Ruby) - "Ruby Land" a way to code HTML in Ruby.

-4. Params:
+4. Params: Params uses to pass code into the controller. like a key:value pair.

-5. API:
+5. API: (Application Programming Interface) - An application that transmits data in the form of JSON.
+This is the backend part of the website.